 No decorations were more deserved: once Bletchley received the documents (on 24 November), they were found to include the all-important indicator list, code and weather tables, and allowed the code-breakers to break into 'Shark' on 13 December.
 The tide of battle had turned, and this time for good.
 (Yet that did not prevent Tommy Brown GM from being discharged from the Navy, for volunteering while underage.)

-If at any stage the Germans had recognized the truth about what had happened, it could have proved disastrous for the Allies – lengthening the war for what military historians estimate might have been for another two years – but the cracking of Enigma turned out to be the best-kept secret of the 20th century, and hundreds of thousands – perhaps millions – of lives were saved as a result.
+If at any stage the Germans had recognised the truth about what had happened, it could have proved disastrous for the Allies – lengthening the war for what military historians estimate might have been for another two years – but the cracking of Enigma turned out to be the best-kept secret of the 20th century, and hundreds of thousands – perhaps millions – of lives were saved as a result.

 The award-winning historian and biographer Andrew Roberts's most